 - freesumescom.
-Get your resume done, check out ready resume templates, and learn more about creating a winning resume with this tool.
+Check out ready to use resume templates and learn more about creating a winning resume with this tool.

 - docs.google.com.
-This is a huge database with over a 1000 templates, including resumes and cover letters.
+This is a huge database with over 1000 templates, including resumes and cover letters.

-It’s never a bad idea to utilize a pre-existing resume template, which was worked out for you by the professionals.
+It’s never a bad idea to utilize a pre-existing resume template designed professionals.
 But you can also look through the templates on the internet to get inspired and create a great resume of your own!